davidbramsay/FeedbackSynth/README.md

 go to [localhost:8080](http://localhost:8080)

-click allow to see your camera and the connection will be made between your to open windows.
+click allow to see your camera and the connection will be made between your two open windows.

 ##For instructions on how to start developing with webRTC.io